industrydive/stripe-ctf-2-vm/levels/6/README.md

 # To Run

-* Run `ctf-run 6` to start the server on port 4569, and start the activities of the `level07-password-holder` user.
+* If you're the first to make it to this level, ssh in and run `ctf-run 6` to start the server on port 4569, and start the activities of the `level07-password-holder` user.
 * Go to [http://ctf.dive.tools:4569](http://ctf.dive.tools:4569) in your browser.
 * Run `ctf-halt 6` to stop the server and the `level07-password-holder` user